pkibbey/pkibbey.github.io/src/content/blog/ai-engineering.md

 ---
 title: Engineering Intelligence
-subtitle: Building Intelligent Systems at Scale
+subtitle: The AI Revolution in Software Engineering
 description: >-
   Exploring the challenges and best practices in building production-ready AI systems that can scale effectively.